‹ Back to Insights

 How to Conceptualize and Design Products Using New Materials and Substrates with Confidence

 Materials as technology is one of the most important fields in developmental science.
 As new materials are created and perfected, they proliferate and quickly spread to manufacturing centers around the world, spurring innovative product design.
 The rapid development of ceramic, sustainable materials, composite, and nanomaterials has opened new opportunities for the innovation of products for virtually every application and industry.
-The challenge now is how can product designers take advantage of these new materials and have confidence they will perform as expected.
+The challenge now is how product designers can take advantage of these new materials and have confidence they will perform as expected.

 What’s needed is a way for teams to utilize new technology and methodologies that reduce risk and safely speed up the process.
 Or, as the entrepreneur’s mantra recommends, to “fail early and fail often” so that inefficient and unreliable options can be quickly eliminated in favor of more promising paths that will lead to success sooner.